temporalio/documentation/kb/additional-resources.md

 ## Press announcements

-There have been many high-level descriptions of Temporal from our Series A and B PR.
-This may be helpful for non-technical or technical-adjacent audiences:
+Our Series A and Series B press releases provided high-level descriptions of Temporal.
+These might be helpful for non-technical or technical-adjacent audiences:

 - **Series B (2022)** Linked in [our Series B press roundup](https://temporal.io/blog/series-b-press)
 - **Series A (2020)**: Linked in [our Series A blogpost](https://temporal.io/blog/funding-announcement)